Three different COVID-19 tests determine if you had or have the virus

 The test you get depends on where you go.
 The county’s health department administers COVID tests only to people involved in contact tracing.
 They do not offer antibody testing.

-“We do our best to manage close contact and to actively seek them out and encourage them to come get tested so we make that readily available for them.”
+“We do our best to manage close contact and to actively seek them out and encourage them to come get tested so we make that readily available for them,” Reyes said.

 According to Quest Diagnostics website and Lab Corp, they both offer antibody testing, but each have their own guidelines.